firehydrant/js-transposers/README.md

 ### Adding Test Cases

 1. First, add the Transposer and its test cases to `cases.json`.
+Please place the transposer alphabetically in the list to make it easier to search/parse.
 In this example, we'll add `alertmanager`:
 ```json
 [
   {